webchick/webchick.tech/clsxpdoga000109jw5smqbtey.md

 1. **You have an *alignment* problem:** Your goals/expectations are not in step with your coworkers' and/or your organization's.

+2. **You have a *data* problem**: The work you're doing isn't captured in a way that's visible to the people who make business decisions (like whether or not to continue staffing a DevRel team 😬).

-2. **You have a *motivation* problem:** You are trying to get people to care about the things you care about, but they don't; they care about things *they* care about!
+3. **You have a *motivation* problem:** You are trying to get people to care about the things you care about, but they don't; they care about things *they* care about!

-3. **You have a *buddy system* problem:** You've been stuck working in a silo and don't have cross-functional colleagues who can speak to what you do.
+4. **You have a *buddy system* problem:** You've been stuck working in a silo and don't have cross-functional colleagues who can speak to what you do.

-4. **You have a *marketing* problem:** You are so busy *doing the work* that you forget to *tell people* about the work that you're doing.
+5. **You have a *marketing* problem:** You are so busy *doing the work* that you forget to *tell people* about the work that you're doing.

 Well, that's quite a list.
 Ok wise guy, so how do we mitigate against these, then?